vaultit/qvarn-mr/README.rst

 - ``_mr_value`` - if map functions yields a dict, this will be None, otherwise it will contain yielded value.
-- ``_mr_source_id`` - resource id of a source resource type, this is needed to track resource updated and deletes.
+- ``_mr_source_id`` - resource id of a source resource type, this is needed to track resource updates and deletes.
-- ``_mr_source_type`` - source resource type, this is needed to track resource updated and deletes.
+- ``_mr_source_type`` - source resource type, this is needed to track resource updates and deletes.

 For reduce target resource type, these fields are required: